-How to Choose the Right Seat Cover Material: Leather vs. Leatherette vs. Cloth
+How to Choose the Right Seat Cover Material: Leather vs. Vinyl

-How to Choose the Right Seat Cover Material: Leather vs. Leatherette vs. Cloth
+How to Choose the Right Seat Cover Material: Leather vs. Vinyl

 When it’s time to replace your car’s seat covers, one of the first decisions you’ll face is which material to choose.
-Leather, vinyl, and cloth are the three most common options, and each comes with its own advantages, feel, and price point.
+Leather and vinyl (leatherette, synthetic leather, faux leather, etc.) are the most common options, and each comes with its own advantages, feel, and price point.

 If you're shopping for OEM-style replacement seat covers, the material you select will affect not only your interior's look, but also your comfort, maintenance routine, and overall driving experience.